 This page presents nine actionable steps that you can take to increase the UX maturity of your organization.
-The steps are mainly for organizations at the low UX maturity levels, “incomplete”, “performed” and “managed.”
+The steps are mainly for organizations at the low UX maturity levels, “incomplete,” “performed,” and “managed.”
 The nine steps are inspired by John Kotter’s Model of Change.

 If your organization is at a high UX maturity level, read:

 which describes a day in the life of Chris, the UX manager at Delta Market.
 Delta Market is at the highest UX maturity level, innovative.
 The story builds on my experience and describes many specific characteristics of an organization at the highest UX maturity level, which may serve as inspiration for you.
 The story also tells how Eva, a customer at Delta Market, experiences Delta’s high UX maturity.

 Overview of the nine steps